 When Eric Siu announced on the Marketing School podcast that he increased his dwell time by 19% with a text-to-voice plugin called Polly, I was intrigued.
 Increased dwell time generally gets you more organic traffic because it signals greater user engagement, which increases the chances that Google will rank you well.

-Moreover, we had already installed Polly on our blog for improved user experience, and we did so long before Eric shared his experience.
+Moreover, we had already installed Polly on our blog for improved user experience, and we did so long before Eric shared his thoughts.
 But we hadn’t measured the results yet.
-I was also skeptical about whether the claim was legit, especially since dwell time isn’t a metric you can see in Google Analytics.
+I was also skeptical about whether the claim was legit, especially since dwell time isn’t a metric you can see in Google Analytics (although I assume he means Average Time on Page).

 What is Amazon Polly?